 Entry Requirements: BTEC Level 3 in related subject, 2 A Level passes or 1 A Level pass with four GCSE grades A-C/9 - 4

-Through the specialist units this course will develop students’ skills and understanding of music composition, technology and production techniques and their direct relationship within the evolving world of new media, giving students the wide range of skills they need to find employment in the growing media industry, or progress to further study.
+This course will develop your skills and your understanding of music composition, technology and production techniques and their direct relationship within the evolving world of new media, giving you a wide range of skills needed to successfully find employment in the growing media industry, or progress to further study.

 - Sound Recording Techniques